alan-turing-institute/ARC-TIGERS/src/arc_tigers/data/README.md

     - This ensures that each split has the desired class distribution according to the `class_balance` parameter.

 5. Typical Use Cases
-    - Use `balanced=True` for fair comparison between classes.
+    - Use `balanced=True` for equal comparison between classes.
    - Use `class_balance` to simulate rare event detection or to test model robustness to class imbalance.
     - Leave both unset to use the dataset as-is.